✎ Edit

 📘 Related Patient Resources

-Liver Health: How metabolic syndrome impacts liver cirrhosis
+Liver Health: Understand the baseline connection regarding how metabolic syndrome changes accelerate liver cirrhosis risk metrics.

 Clinical Citations

 1. National Institute on Aging (2024).
-Preventing Falls at Home: A Guide for Older Adults.
-Updated strategies for environmental modification.
+Preventing Falls at Home: A Structural Guide for Older Adults.
+Environmental safety review.

 2. Journal of Geriatric Internal Medicine (2025).
 The Correlation Between Residential Clutter and Cognitive Processing Speed in Octogenarians.
 Vol. 14, Issue 2.

-4. Harvard Health Publishing (2025).
+5. Harvard Health Publishing (2025).
 The Psychology of Spring Cleaning: Mental Health Benefits for the Elderly.
+Clinical health updates.

 Conclusion: A Season of Renewal and Safety